-Fiscally plan for the development and maintenance of an alternative transportation and greenways system and place its funding priority equal to that of roadways.
+Fiscally plan for the development and maintenance of a bicycle and pedestrian transportation and greenways system and place its funding priority equal to that of roadways.

 - 1. Identify and track funding opportunities: - A. Maintain a database of local, state and federal funding opportunities.
 This would include public, private, and nonprofit donors.
-It may be advisable to dedicate a portion of the Alternative Transportation and Greenways Coordinator's time to conduct research or hire a professional grant writer to conduct this research, due to the time and effort involved. - B. Consider a user fee either in the form of a donation drop box at a trailhead or more formally through a modest property, sales, or hotel tax increase. - C. Explore funding opportunities that are indirectly related.
-For example, land purchased or placed in an easement to control flooding could provide linkage opportunities for the alternative transportation and greenways system. - 2.
+It may be advisable to dedicate a portion of the Bicycle and Pedestrian Transportation and Greenways Coordinator's time to conduct research or hire a professional grant writer to conduct this research, due to the time and effort involved. - B. Consider a user fee either in the form of a donation drop box at a trailhead or more formally through a modest property, sales, or hotel tax increase. - C. Explore funding opportunities that are indirectly related.
+For example, land purchased or placed in an easement to control flooding could provide linkage opportunities for the bicycle and pedestrian transportation and greenways system. - 2.
 Maintain a constant funding source to aid with implementation: - A. Ensure the City Council and department budgets include annual contributions to develop bicycle and pedestrian routes throughout the community.

 - 3. Coordinate local projects: - A. Coordinate funds from smaller projects to develop a larger, and better, portion of the system.
-This may require consolidating funds from multiple City departments and possibly the county. - B. Coordinate various City departments Capital Improvement Projects (CIP) to include alternative transportation and greenways as a priority. - C. Explore partnerships with local nonprofits or private corporations.
+This may require consolidating funds from multiple City departments and possibly the county. - B. Coordinate various City departments Capital Improvement Projects (CIP) to include bicycle and pedestrian transportation and greenways as a priority. - C. Explore partnerships with local nonprofits or private corporations.
 These groups may have projects that directly relate to the City's plans.
 Such groups may have access to funds not available to public organizations. - 4.
-Incorporate bicycle and pedestrian facilities in all applicable roadway projects: - A. Coordinate future roadway construction and improvement projects with priorities of the alternative transportation and greenways system. - B. Establish a system to measure the volume of bicyclist and pedestrian use on a regular basis.
+Incorporate bicycle and pedestrian facilities in all applicable roadway projects: - A. Coordinate future roadway construction and improvement projects with priorities of the bicycle and pedestrian transportation and greenways system. - B. Establish a system to measure the volume of bicyclist and pedestrian use on a regular basis.
 Incorporate these numbers into the calculations used to determine funds needed for road improvement and construction projects. - 5.
-Concentrate funds to maximize results: - A. Identify segments of the community that could benefit the most from an alternative transportation and greenways system.
-This could include a residential area with school-aged children with no means to safely walk to the neighborhood school. - B. Coordinate funds and participants to develop a focused number of key linkages of the alternative transportation and greenways system as opposed to creating several small, insignificant and unconnected routes.
+Concentrate funds to maximize results: - A. Identify segments of the community that could benefit the most from a bicycle and pedestrian transportation and greenways system.
+This could include a residential area with school-aged children with no means to safely walk to the neighborhood school. - B. Coordinate funds and participants to develop a focused number of key linkages of the bicycle and pedestrian transportation and greenways system as opposed to creating several small, insignificant and unconnected routes.